southbay82/ai_spec-driven-design/windsurf/workflows/spec-init.md

+---
+description: Initializes a new spec interactively in phased manner with approvals.
+---

 # Name: spec-init

-## Description
-Initializes a new spec interactively in phased manner with approvals.

 ## Parameters
 None